WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 ## arrow keys

 Use lowercase in general references.
+Capitalize the name when you refer to a specific arrow key.

 Don't use *direction keys, directional keys*, or *movement keys*.

 **Examples**
+[warning] **Not recommended:** Use the Arrow keys to navigate through the table. [/warning]
+[tip] **Recommended:** Use the arrow keys to navigate through the table. [/tip]
 [warning] **Not recommended:** Press the Right arrow key. [/warning]
 [tip] **Recommended:** Press the Right Arrow key. [/tip]